YellowJacket17/michaels-adventure/README.md

 Note that the program has only been fully tested on Windows x64 and runs fine there.
 On macOS x64, a window will appear and the game loop will start with music playing, but no visuals will draw.
 No testing has been done with macOS arm64.
+When running on Mac, include the `-XstartOnFirstThread` option when launching the JAR file.

 Within system settings, a setting labeled "Tether Game Speed" exists.
 When enabled, this setting will tie game update logic to the frame rate limit.